 - Reading newspapers, books and magazines

 Physical activity maintains and enhances cognition across the lifespan.
-Participation in aerobic exercise and progressive resistance exercise provide specific benefits to the functional plasticity of brain regions responsible for executive functions including selective attention and conflict resolution.
-It is recommended that these types of exercise are incorporated into existing balance-focused falls prevention interventions.
+Participation in aerobic exercise and progressive resistance exercise improves the performance of brain regions responsible for functions such as selective attention and conflict resolution.
+These types of exercise should be incorporated into existing balance and strength-focused falls prevention interventions.